 What are the main idea and the edge of this product?
 Modern children get used to computer technology very early and admit it as an interesting play companion with all advantages and disadvantages carried by virtual communication.

-Scifun Steve Lab takes a virtual exploration to the real world by plugging a set of digital sensors into computer.
-Scifun Steve speaks to the child along the way, explains nature’s phenomena, advises on how to carry out an experiment, and provides a prompt feedback in the form of witty comments to the actions of Lab user.
+Scifun Savanto Lab takes a virtual exploration to the real world by plugging a set of digital sensors into computer.
+Scifun Savanto speaks to the child along the way, explains nature’s phenomena, advises on how to carry out an experiment, and provides a prompt feedback in the form of witty comments to the actions of Lab user.

 On one hand, the child without any preliminary knowledge should be able to access and understand the content of the laboratory, while on the other hand the explanations had to be very accurate to avoid reeducation afterwards.
 This imposed a difficult requirement both on the lab content and its way of delivery.
 The trials of the product confirmed that the chosen approach adequately suits to the child’s perception of a new material.